-Not only that, but mushrooms can also be used to treat certain ailments such as addictions of various types, spiritual crises, and even PTSD.
-This is quite similar to medical marijuana in terms of what it is most often used to treat.
+Not only that, but it’s been suggested that mushrooms can also be used for different conditions people struggle with.
+This is quite similar to medical marijuana in terms of what it is most often used for.
 Many users of both marijuana and magic mushrooms now serve as strong proponents of their healing powers.

 Marijuana, of course, is used differently than shrooms.
-Psychedelic mushrooms should not be used on a daily basis, while medical marijuana is often used daily to increase a person’s quality of life if they are living with anxiety, depression, or disorders such as PTSD.
+Psychedelic mushrooms should not be used on a daily basis, while medical marijuana might prescribed for daily use to increase a person’s quality of life if they are living with certain conditions.
 Of course, both marijuana and psychedelic mushrooms can also be enjoyed for purely recreational purposes.
 While marijuana is becoming more widely accepted even in its recreational form, however, shrooms are still far from being accepted in mainstream culture in a similar way.

 Magic mushrooms in the mainstream

 While we are still in the age of the marijuana movement rather than the magic mushroom movement, it’s possible things could change.
-After all, once you recognize the benefits of one psychedelic, non-toxic drug (such as THC, or tetrahydrocannabinol, found in marijuana), it’s hard to deny the fact that others (such as psilocybin, the active chemical in shrooms) could also be beneficial.
-Magic mushrooms, as another type of psychedelic, non-toxic substance, are the natural progression.
+Magic mushrooms, as another type of psychedelic, non-toxic substance, can be researched more heavily.

 The shroom scene has changed drastically since the good ol’ days of hippies.
-Now it’s often open-minded, curious youngsters (such as college students) who attend these types of events, as well as people of other ages who have been using it for its healing and pleasurable properties.
+Now it’s often open-minded, curious youngsters (such as college students) who attend these types of events, as well as people of other ages who enjoy its properties.
 No more tie-dye shirts dominate these crowds, to the great relief of many.